nezvers/GameSystemsInC/README.md

 #include "tileset.h"
 ```

-Built to be as independent system as possible, but for rendering texture and memory allocation I used the Raylib framework.
+Built to be as independent system as possible, but for rendering texture and drawing lines I used the Raylib framework.
-If using different framework only need to change:
+If using different framework only changes need to be done:
 tileset.h
 - TileSetDrawTile()